Table of Contents

 The elements that are included in the plinth area can be listed as follows:

 a.
 The area of all the floors of the building at the floor level without including the offsets of the plinth.

 b.
-The internal shafts that are less than 2 sq.m in the area provided for the sanitary fittings, lifts, ducts for pipelines, air conditioner etc.
+The internal shafts that are less than 2 sq.m in the area and provided for sanitary fittings, lifts, ducts for pipelines, air conditioners, etc.

 c.
 The parasitic area and the multi-area at the terrace level of the building.

 d.
 The area of the porches other than the cantilevered.

 e.
 Opening of elevators.

 3. Elements to be Excluded from the Plinth Area